-Delaware 84-4720320

-(State or Other Jurisdiction (I.R.S.
-Employer

-of Incorporation) Identification No.)

-654 Madison Avenue New York, NY 10065

-(Address of Principal Executive Offices) (Zip Code)

-(Registrant's Telephone Number, Including Area Code)

-Securities registered pursuant to Section 12(b) of the Act:

-Title of Each Class Trading Symbol(s) Name of Each Exchange on Which Regi stered Units, each consisting of one share of common stock PSACU The Nasdaq Stock Market LLC and one-half of one redeemable warrant Common stock, \$0.0001 per share PSAC The Nasdaq Stock Market LLC Redeemable warrants, exercisable for shares of PSACW The Nasdaq Stock Market LLC common stock at an exercise price of \$11.50 per share
+Delaware 84-4720320 84-4720320 (State or Other Jurisdiction (I.R.S.
+Employer of Incorporation) Identification No.) 654 Madison Avenue New York, NY 10065 (Address of Principal Executive Offices) (Z Cip Code) (646) 502-9845 (Registrant's Telephone Number, Including Area Code) Securities registered pursuant to Section 12(b) of the Act: Title of Each Class Trading Symbol(s) Name of Each Exchange on Which Registered Units, each consisting of one share of common stock and PSACU The Nasdaq Stock Market LLC one-half of one redeemable warrant

-Securities registered pursuant to Section 12(g) of the Act: None

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes 🗆 No 🗵

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or 15(d) of the Exchange Act.
-Yes 🗆 No 🗵
+Securities registered pursuant to Section 12(g) of the Act: None stock at an exercise price of \$11.50 per share indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes □ No ⊠ Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or 15(d) of the Exchange Act.
+Yes \square No \boxtimes Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Exchange Act of 1934 during the

+Common stock, \$0.0001 per share

+Redeemable warrants, exercisable for shares of common

+PSAC

+PSACW

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Exchange Act of 1934 during the past 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirement for the past 90 days.
+past 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirement for the past 90 days.
 Yes \boxtimes No \square